RudraRobotics/facenet/README.md

 [travis-image]: http://travis-ci.org/davidsandberg/facenet.svg?branch=master
 [travis]: http://travis-ci.org/davidsandberg/facenet

+This software is tested on the ubuntu 20.04, with tensorflow 2.x.
 Added:
-To install this software in conda environment:
+To install this software in conda environment (optional):
 1. Create conda environment
    conda create -n facenet
 2. activate this conda environment